Admissions and settling in

 - your Red Book

-- for eligible 2 year olds, please also bring your eligibility code and letter
+- for eligible 2 year olds, please also bring your eligibility code if we don't already have it, and your letter/email

-- for 30 hour 3 to 4 year old places, please also bring your eligibility code.
+- for 30 hour 3 to 4 year old places, please also bring your eligibility code if we don't already have it.

 We hope that you will be able to attend our Visiting Day often before your child starts school.